Lohitha1225/lohithakakula/README.md

 # lohithakakula
-this is my first repository
+this is my first git repository
+Author - Lohitha Kakula